 Gelatin is a natural product which is made of hydrolytic degradation of protein from collagen and its distinctive structure of amino acids gives it several benefits.
-It is in the form of tablets, granules or powders and has a high protein content.
+It is in the form of tablets, granules or powders and has high protein content.

-Hydrocolloids have been popularly used as a gelling agent in food industries.
 Gelatine has multiple applications across various industries including food & beverage, pharmaceutical, photography, biomedical, personal care, and other technical areas.